resbaz/spartan-hpc-docs/docs/index.md

 Use of this service is governed by the University's [general regulations for IT resources](https://policy.unimelb.edu.au/category/Facilities%20and%20IT) and our [HPC Support Service Policy](/20180123_HPC_Support_Service_Policy.pdf).

-## Spartan Daily Weather Report (20181022)
+## Spartan Daily Weather Report (20181023)
-* CephFS usage:  733T Free  177T
+* CephFS usage:  736T Free  187T
-* Spartan is busy on cloud partition, with close to 90% node allocation.
+* Spartan is busy on cloud partition, with close to 93% node allocation.
-* Spartan is less busy on physical partition, with close to 71% node allocation.
+* Spartan is not busy on physical partition, with close to 52% node allocation.
-* Spartan is less busy on the GPGPU partition with 81% node allocation.
+* Spartan is very busy on the GPGPU partition with 100% node allocation.
-* Many cloud nodes out (77), mainly due to qh2-uom migration.
+* Many cloud nodes out (102), mainly due to qh2-uom migration and reservations.

 ## Getting Help